zhanymkanov/fastapi-best-practices/README.md

 it wil return a nice response
 ### 26. don't forget that fastapi converts response Model to Dict then to Model then to JSON
 it may lead to bugs like model can parse only raw data (e.g. forced data aggregation for raw data)
-### 27. if no async lib, and poor documentation, then use starlette's run_in_threadpool or asgiref
+### 27. if must use sdk, but it's not async, use threadpools
 ### 28. use linters (black, isort, autoflake)
 ### 29. set logs from day 0